irleader/PointNovo/README.md

 pytorch >= 1.0

-dataclasses, biopython, pyteomics
+dataclasses, biopython, pyteomics, cython

 For database search you also need to install percolator.

 ## data files

 The ABRF DDA spectrums file could be downloaded [here](https://drive.google.com/drive/folders/1sS9fTUjcwQukUVCXLzAUufbpR0UjJfSc?usp=sharing).
-The PXD008844 and PXD010559 spectra for training, validation and testing could be found here.
+The PXD008844 and PXD010559 spectra for training, validation and testing and the EThcD NIST antibody sequence data could be found [here](https://1drv.ms/u/s!AvnYi33QHIzqwyaJdF89AneoTVUY?e=BJCHqZ).

-And the 9 species data could be downloaded [here](ftp://massive.ucsd.edu/MSV000081382/peak/DeepNovo/HighResolution/): ftp://massive.ucsd.edu/MSV000081382/peak/DeepNovo/HighResolution/.
+And the 9 species data (published by the DeepNovo paper) could be downloaded [here](ftp://massive.ucsd.edu/MSV000081382/peak/DeepNovo/HighResolution/).

 It is worth noting that
  in our implementation we represent training samples in a slightly different format (i.e. peptide stored in a csv file and spectrums stored in mgf files).